 Many IT professionals have embraced the philosophy of noninterference when a legacy system is working fine.
 Don’t make this mistake.
 To adequately safeguard all your data, whether it’s on the cloud or in legacy applications, and then restore it quickly following an outage, you need a software-defined storage solution (SDS).
 This approach gives you the ability to manage your data storage resources and functionality with no dependencies on the underlying physical storage hardware.

-DataCore’s SDS platform has built-in storage services that protect data availability and integrity, including asynchronous replication, continuous data protection, and synchronous mirroring as shown below.
+DataCore’s SDS platform has built-in storage services that protect data availability and integrity, including asynchronous data replication, continuous data protection, and synchronous mirroring as shown below.

 In the next post in this series, we’ll do a deeper dive into how DataCore’s technology supports your overall disaster recovery strategy.